 What is the ambulatory experience at SMMC?
 One half day per week is spent in continuity clinic.
 Additionally, residents and interns do one continuity clinic rotation per year in the same clinic (M-F weekends off, no call).
 There are 2 additional ambulatory rotations (AM-1 and AM-2) for PGY-2’s and 3’s that provide outpatient sub-specialty experiences, predominantly through clinics at Harbor-UCLA.

 What electives are available at SMMC?
 An elective rotation is scheduled during third year.
 During this time the resident can obtain additional training in disciplines of his/her choice.
 Some choose to gain more experience in subspecialties of Internal Medicine, while others have chosen areas such as Dermatology, Geriatrics, and Pathology.
-Special electives, such as research months or travel abroad, may be arranged on an individual basis.
+Special electives, such as a research month or travel abroad, may be arranged on an individual basis.
 Several recent graduates traveled around the world to do unique rotations in various disciplines.
+Each academic year is unique in terms program flexibility of offering alternative educational opportunities.

 Where do people live?
 Interns and Residents choose to live in a variety of places throughout Southern California.
 Many live in Long Beach with the most popular location being Belmont Shore and on Ocean Boulevard.
 Some commute from as far north as Westwood and as far south as Newport Beach.
 St. Mary’s is readily accessible from the 710 Freeway which makes commuting convenient from any location in L.A.